-With visitors from all over the world (over 170 countries) there was some confusion about the spices in my marinade.
-So I changed it.
-And I actually like it better.
-It’s now a simple combination of orange & lemon juice, garlic and salt and I find the drumsticks just as flavorful but a lot easier to make.
-I was afraid they would seem bland after the spicier version, but I was surprised how much flavor they had and I only marinate them while the oven heats up.
-I made other improvements too like reducing the cooking time by increasing the oven temperature.
+With visitors from all over the world (over 170 countries) there was some confusion about the spices in my marinade so I have added a simpler combination of orange & lemon juice, garlic and salt.
+I made another change too by reducing the cooking time and increasing the oven temperature.

 Like most cooks, my recipes evolve over time because I’m always trying to make things better.
 That’s why I created a special category in my blog called “Recipe Changes/Fixes” so if anyone is confused, thinking something is different than they remember, they can check on any changes I made in that blog posting.

 I’m still working on avoiding the messy job of cleaning the rack.
 I tried roasting the drumsticks on greased foil but they stick to the foil even when it’s greased.
 I did find one thing, however, that is a disposable foil pan that allowed me to eliminate the rack.